pofatu/pofatu-data/README.md

 Reepmeyer-2008-AO_ANU9001  P [ppm]              285.35
 ```

+You can also explore the data using the [datasette](https://datasette.readthedocs.io/en/stable/installation.html#install-using-pip)
+tool, which provides a user interface to browse the databases in your browser.

+### Examples

 As a more real-life example, we query the SQLite database to retrieve all samples
 with measurements matching the following set of criteria: